 While this is billed as one of the most classic Christmas movies, it's actually a little sobering for the festive season.
 Given that it touches on topics like depression and is a real tearjerker, this is actually a better one to watch at a safe distance from the season of too many egg nogs.
 This said, it's very beautiful and definitely worth a watch to restore your hope in the world (eventually) if you've never checked it out before.

-Even after Party Monster, Saved!, and that pizza-themed Velvet Underground tribute band, this still has to be the best thing Macaulay Culkin has ever made.
+Party Monster, Saved!, and that pizza-themed Velvet Underground tribute band, this still has to be the best thing Macaulay Culkin has ever made.
 The '90s icon stars as Kevin McCallister, a down-on-his-luck boy who gets inadvertently left at home by his family when they head to Paris for a Christmas vacation and has to fend off burglars on his own.
 The premise is so wacky you may forget it's a holiday movie at all.
+Click here to watch.

 Dude accidentally murders Santa, must take his place.
 If this sounds like a horror film, don't worry.
 It's all very light and fun, somehow, despite the deeply existential premise more appropriate for October viewing.
 Tim Allen is luminous.

 A Christmas Carol stars Bill Murray as awful human being and talented (if ruthless) TV exec Frank Cross.
 Cross is reaching Scrooge-esque heights of evil by ensuring the channel he works for gets good ratings by putting on a live version of, yes, sound the meta bell, A Christmas Carol.
 This means all his staff will have to work on Christmas Eve.
 Luckily, three ghosts swing by, and, well, you know the rest, but it's still great fun to watch.
 Click here to watch.